 Monitoring Windows Services

-Example with a list of monitored 'Windows Services' as resources in a Monitor View.
+Example list of monitored 'Windows Services' as resources in a Monitor View.

 Monitoring Features

-- The Nodinite Windows Server Monitoring Agent makes use of WMI and offers the automatic discovery of your Windows Services.
-Sharing insights is very easy from within Nodinite using Monitor Views.
+- The Nodinite Windows Server Monitoring Agent uses WMI to automatically discover all Windows Services.
+Sharing insights is easy with Monitor Views.

-- State Evaluation - Ensure the Windows Services are up and running.
+- State Evaluation – Ensure Windows Services are up and running with user-defined thresholds.

 State evaluation for Windows Services

-The monitored Windows Services are displayed within Nodinite as Resources.
-For example, if you have 2 Windows Server configurations with 150 and 270 Windows Services, then you will have 420 'Windows Service' resources in Nodinite in total.
+Nodinite displays each monitored Windows Service as a Resources.
+For example, if you have 2 Windows Server configurations with 150 and 270 Windows Services, you will have 420 'Windows Service' resources in Nodinite.

 Display Name <Service Name>

-Each item (presented in Nodinite as a Resource) and is evaluated with a state.
-(OK, Warning, Error, Unavailable).
+Each item (presented in Nodinite as a Resource) is evaluated with a state: OK, Warning, Error, or Unavailable.

 Note

-Depending on the user-defined synchronization interval set for the Windows Server Monitoring Agent, there might be a delay before Nodinite Web Client/Monitor Views reflects upon the change.
-Click the Sync All button (or on the dropdown for individual agent selection) to force Nodinite to request a resynchronization request.
+Depending on the user-defined synchronization interval for the Windows Server Monitoring Agent, there may be a delay before Nodinite Web Client/Monitor Views reflect changes.
+Click Sync All (or use the dropdown for individual agent selection) to force a resynchronization.

-Option to force Nodinite to request a resynchronization request with the monitoring agent.
+Option to force Nodinite to request a resynchronization with the monitoring agent.

 Monitoring Windows Services

-For the Windows Service category, the monitored state evaluates as described in the table below:
+For the Windows Service category, Nodinite evaluates the monitored state as described below:

 State | Status | Description | Actions | |